 Urban Pandemic Preparedness

-The total number of infectious disease outbreaks and diversity of pathogens have increased over the past few decades Urbanization directly contributes to the risk of infectious disease (as well as indirectly through ecological changes), and promotes disease emergence in urban populations by providing conditions ideal for the amplification and transmission of disease.
+The total number of infectious disease outbreaks and the diversity of pathogens have increased over the past few decades.
+Urbanization, directly and indirectly, contributes to the risk of infectious disease and promotes disease emergence in urban populations by providing conditions ideal for the amplification and transmission of disease.
 Furthermore, because cities are dominant hubs of global travel and commerce, including for voluntary and forced migrants, the risk of disease transmission between global cities is heightened by the transnational flow of products and people.
 These trends accelerate the speed at which pathogens can spread around the world.

 Although international public health institutions, governments, and civil society groups are making progress in mitigating the health impact of infectious disease outbreaks, the scale of the associated economic and societal disruptions of outbreaks are increasing.
 In combination, the dynamic realities of urban environments and the mobility human populations contribute to a truth that most future outbreaks will have a substantial urban component.
 Accordingly, strengthening urban pandemic preparedness represents a compelling opportunity to improve both global health and urban resilience.

 While global governance systems provide a legal and operational framework for addressing infectious disease threats, their full enforcement and implementation largely depend on the participation of local stakeholders.
-Municipal leaders and stakeholders will be responsible for much of the management of an outbreak – such as quarantine, access to care, distribution of medical countermeasures, and first responders – but little to no attention has been paid to equipping these leaders with the tools they require to successfully mitigate the consequences of disease threats.
+Municipal leaders and stakeholders are responsible for much of the management of an outbreak – such as quarantine, access to care, distribution of medical countermeasures, and first responders – but little to no attention has been paid to equipping these leaders with the tools they require to successfully mitigate the consequences of disease threats.
+In this context, Rebecca Katz and Matthew Boyce have co-edited two volumes providing a high-level look at the threats posed to cities by infectious disease outbreaks, as well as in-depth case studies of models of urban pandemic preparedness and response, authored by experts in the field.

 Engaging Mayors in Pandemic Preparedness